Explore Medway Logo

 Follow on:

-The Facebook group ‘Just Beat it’ have teamed up with the Ramblers wellbeing walks, Medway Health Walks and the Public Health team in Medway to offer a walking support group.
+The Facebook group ‘Just Beat it’ have teamed up with the Ramblers wellbeing walks, Medway Health Walks and the Public Health team in Medway to offer a variety of walking, support and simple mindfulness support group.

-The walking group meets on the 1st and 3rd Monday of the month outside Hoo Church for a 10am leave time.
-After the walk we head over to the local village institute for a tea and coffee giving us a chance to discuss anything.
-Please bring some change for the fun raising collection.
+The walking groups meets on the 1st and 3rd Monday of the month outside Hoo Church for a 10am Start time.
+After the walk at 11am we head over to the local village institute for a tea and coffee giving us a chance to sit down and talk about anything on our mind.

 All our walking routes over look the River Medway for some spectacular landscape photos and views.
 On our walking routes you will see highlights such as: